Code-Institute-Submissions/project1-YZF-R1/README.md

 ## conclusion:

 This section has certainly been a learning curve.
 There's been a lot to take on board and digest.
-I had some significant adjustments to make at the end of this project as I changed the theme of the site completely.
+I had some significant adjustments to make at the end of this project as I changed the theme of the site completely from a Farm Shop site to a Motorbike shop site.
 Thankfully I did this with relative ease as I knew where to look in the code to implement these changes.
+Originally I had a transparent navbar, but I decided to change it to a black background to highlight the text and clickers.

+I had a similar problem with the jumbotron but I decided to leave it transparent as I wanted to see the bike in the background behind the text.
+Certainly needs more tweaking but I have to push on with the other projects.

 ## Acknowledgements: